xentu/xentu-engine/docs/source/lua-code-reference/the-renderer-keyword.rst

 .. code-block:: lua

-	renderer.set_translate(10, 2)
+	renderer.set_position(10, 2)

 The next drawn graphic would move by 10 pixels to the right.
+Note that some drawing methods also let you set a position.
+When using those after calling ``set_position``, both position values will be added up.

+|
 |

 Using Shaders